 Authentication in ArcGIS

 Security is the protection of resources available on a network yet intended for authorized access only.
 The Internet is one such network, but VPNs and intranets are also possibilities.
-Your application or the users of your application must authenticate with a qualified agency (any ArcGIS Platform such as ArcGIS Online, ArcGIS Enterprise, or other compatible secured service) in order to access these secured resources.
+Your application or the users of your application must authenticate with a qualified agency (any ArcGIS Platform such as ArcGIS Online, ArcGIS Enterprise, or other compatible secured service) when you need to access resources that aren't shared publicly.

 Your application requires authentication when it tries to do the following: